realm/realm-dotnet/README.md

 You need a copy of the release dir from a VS2012 built C++ binding distribution.
 Currently this can be obtained by asking Lasse or Dennis or Brian for a VS2012 release.

-If You have a copy of the release dir, skip all the way down to 19
+If You have a copy of the core c++ binding release, skip down to C++ DLL BUILD

 ##Core Build##